ErVuL/uAcoustics/README.md

 ### OALIB

 *OPTIONAL : Modify the ***at/MakeFile*** in order to set your own compilation settings (add Krakel, use LLAPACK, configure CPU, ...).*\
-The acoustic toolbox from OALIB is in fortran, with the following commands:
+The acoustic toolbox from OALIB is in fortran, the installation is done with the following commands:

     mkdir /opt/build
     cp -r oalib/at /opt/build